EsmaeilSaleh/so_long/README.md

 ## Notes
 - Movement count is printed to the shell on every valid move.
 - Bonus features are not implemented yet.

+## Resources
+- MiniLibX documentation and examples (42 intra resources and MLX repos).
+- XPM format reference and general 2D tile-based game tutorials.
+- 42 so_long subject PDF for rules, constraints, and required behavior.
+- AI usage: none in the implementation; used only for README wording and structure.